Palm-Network/training-toolkit/README.md

-# Getting started with the Palm network: Training toolkit
+# Getting started with the Palm Network: Training toolkit

 Training code for Palm documentation.
 This repo aims at supporting those learning how to deploy an NFT contract and mint an NFT on Palm using `Hardhat` and `Ethers.js`